Help & Advice Articles, Videos and How-to-Guides

 Garden Shed Conversion

-Many homeowners initially consider converting their shed into a garden room.
-This is usually because it’s a cost-effective method and they already have the space.
-Sheds are often quite small and only provide enough space for certain uses, such as garden offices, bars, game rooms and man caves.
+It can seem like an obvious choice to convert a shed into a garden room.
+For starters, you already have the space and basic structure so it seems a cost-effective method.
+Sheds are often quite small, only providing enough space for certain uses, such as garden offices, bars, game rooms and man caves.

-However, with a garden shed conversion there are a number of issues that might not make it the best long term solution.
-You will need to waterproof your shed effectively and prevent draughts from entering the building - sheds can be particularly cold and you won't want to stay in there for long if you don’t do anything about it.
-This guide covers ways you can keep your shed to office conversion warm and protected from damp.
+This type of conversion also comes with a number of issues that might not make it the best long- term solution.
+You will need to waterproof your shed effectively and prevent draughts from entering the structure.
+Sheds can be particularly cold - and you won't want to stay in there for long if you don’t do anything about it.
+There are also considerations around wiring.
+This guide covers ways you can keep your shed-to-office conversion warm and protected from damp.

 How to build a garden room from scratch

-Before you decide to build a garden room from scratch, it’s best to consult with a professional builder and understand what, if any, elements you can do.
+Before you decide to build your own garden room from scratch, it’s best to consult with a professional builder to get an understanding of what, if any, elements you can do yourself.
 We’ll take you through each step below, focusing on waterproofing and damp proofing.

 It’s important to note that, before starting any garden room DIY, you should always double check if you need planning permission first.

 The first step is laying the garden room foundation.
-Without a strong foundation, your structure will struggle to remain structurally sound and withstand adverse weather conditions.
+Without one, your building will struggle to remain structurally sound and withstand adverse weather conditions.

 Garden rooms do not need the same foundations as a house.
 The main thing is that the base needs to be 100% level and slightly larger than the building itself.

-There’s many garden room foundation options you can go with:
+There are many material options you can go with:

-- Concrete piles - mix of concrete slab and plinths
+• Concrete piles - a mix of the two above

 Using a concrete slab is an easier and more popular method.
-You can easily install a damp proofing system, whether you’re using an existing concrete base or starting from scratch.
+You can easily install a damp proofing system with this base, whether you’re using an existing one or starting from scratch.

 When building a new concrete base for a garden room, you can incorporate a damp proof membrane (DPM) that prevents groundwater from entering your garden structure.
 The 1200 Gauge DPM is designed for use in concrete floors, providing long-lasting protection for years to come.
 Its durability means that it will not be damaged by foot or site traffic, although care must be taken during installation.